alexsle/got_a_joke/README.md

 # got_a_joke
+Send your friend(s) a daily joke!
-Emails a random line from a text file
+Python script to email a random line from the text file.